 - Encryption and decryption

-- Audit reports or tracking logs that record activity on hardware and software.
+- Audit reports or tracking logs that record activity on hardware and software

 Other technical policies for HIPAA compliance include the need to cover integrity controls, or measures put in place to confirm that electronic patient health information (ePHI) is not altered or destroyed.
 IT disaster recovery and offsite backup are key components that ensure that electronic media errors and failures are quickly remedied so that patient health information is recovered accurately and intact.

-One final technical safeguard is network or transmission security that ensures HIPAA compliant hosts protect against unauthorized access to ePHI.
+One final technical safeguard is network or transmission security that ensures HIPAA compliant hosts protect against unauthorised access to ePHI.
 This safeguard addresses all methods of data transmission, including email, internet, or private networks, such as a private cloud.

 The best healthcare data protection solutions recognises that data doesn’t lose itself.
 It’s exposed though people—people who are negligent, malicious or compromised by an outside attacker.